sc0ty/picoblaze/README.md

 ```
 ### Under Linux/Windows:
 Run [Code::Blocks](http://www.codeblocks.org/) IDE, open project `PicoBlaze.cbp` and compile it.
+There are two version of build targets - one based on wx-config, and one based on Code::Blocks variables.
+Use what you like.

 ## Examples
 In `hex` directory there are several test programs.